High-dimensional statistical arbitrage with factor models and stochastic control: The model

 Under the previous framework, now we formulate rigorously the control problems we will study in the paper.
-We suppose that the investor executes the following trading strategy: at each time $t\in[0,T]$, she invests $\pi_t$ dollars in the risky market-neutral portfolios we constructed in Proposition 2.1, and she invests her remaining wealth (or borrow money if the remaining wealth is negative) in the risk-free asset with constant interest rate $r$, so that the resulting strategy is self-financing.
-Thus, assuming for the moment no market frictions or other constraints (which will be both considered in section 4), the evolution of her wealth is given by the equation
+We suppose that the investor executes the following trading strategy: at each time $t\in[0,T]$, she invests $\pi_t$ dollars in the risky market-neutral portfolios we constructed in Proposition \ref{prop:marketneutrality}, and she invests her remaining wealth in the risk-free asset with constant interest rate $r$, so that the resulting strategy is self-financing.
+Thus, assuming for the moment no market frictions or constraints (which will be both considered in section 4), the evolution of her wealth is given by the equation

-and she aims to choose $\pi_t$ to maximize the expected utility of her terminal wealth (that is, $u(W_T)$ for a given utility function $u$).
+and she aims to choose $\pi_t$ to maximize the expected utility of her terminal wealth, which is given by $u(W_T)$ for a fixed utility function $u$.

 Supposing further that she trades continuously in time, this means that mathematically she must solve the high-dimensional non-linear stochastic optimization problem given by

 subject to